Adur Homes Repairs - Coronavirus (COVID-19)

 Adur Homes Capital Works programmes, including the Community Alarm replacements, Bushby & Beachcroft block refurbishments, Fire Door replacement and Fire Safety works programmes will continue as planned.
 All contractors involved in these works will follow Public Health England guidance and use appropriate PPE when and where required.
 Please contact the Resident Liaison Officer if you have any questions or queries.

 If you are identified as a clinically extremely vulnerable individual, we will still carry out emergency repairs.
-We will ensure that staff are wearing appropriate personal protective equipment in order to protect themselves and the occupants of the property.
+We will ensure that staff wear appropriate personal protective equipment in order to protect themselves and the occupants of the property.

 Given the current ongoing situation with Coronavirus, we request that any tenants or leaseholders requesting repairs, or who are due to have planned maintenance or capital works carried out on their property (such as gas servicing), to please notify Adur Homes if you are self-isolating or have been in contact with someone who has been diagnosed with Coronavirus (Covid-19).